Kerstin Bernadotte

-Princess Elin Kerstin Margareta Bernadotte, Countess of Wisborg (née Wijkmark; (4 October 1910 – 11 September 1987) was a Swedish journalist and magazine editor.
+Elin Kerstin Margareta, Princess Bernadotte, Countess of Wisborg (née Wijkmark; (4 October 1910 – 11 September 1987) was a Swedish journalist, aristocrat and magazine editor.
 She was editor of the Swedish lifestyle and women's magazine Veckorevyn.
 Bernadotte was the wife of Prince Carl Johan of Sweden, who renounced his royal titles and rights of succession to the Swedish throne in order to marry her.
-She and her husband were later enobled in the Grand Duchy of Luxembourg.
+She and her husband were later ennobled in the Grand Duchy of Luxembourg.

 Early life and career in journalism

 Bernadotte was born to Henning Wijkmark and wife Elin Larsson (married 1902) in Stockholm in 1910.
 During her student years Kerstin Wijmark worked as a journalist, and she then subsequently became editor of the Swedish weekly magazine Veckorevyn (Weekly Review), which had been launched in 1935 by the Bonnier publishing house and had small initial sales, however under Wijkmark's editorship becoming more successful.
 Soon reaching a weekly circulation approaching 100,000 readers by 1940 circulation had exceeded 300,000 readers.
 Wijkmark achieved this by changing the previously family-focused magazine to concentrate more on fashion, recipes, and gossip columns.
-In 1935 she was married to Axel Erik Johnsson (1908-1953); the couple were divorced the following year.
+In 1935 she was married to Axel Erik Johnsson (1908–1953); the couple were divorced the following year.